benkoppe/QuantumSpectra-2024/docs/source/startup/usage.rst

     Example configs for each model can be found in the `sample configs <https://github.com/benkoppe/QuantumSpectra-2024/tree/main/sample_configs>`_ directory on GitHub.
     Create a config file for the model you want to run, and fill in the necessary fields.

-    More information about config files can be found at: TODO
+    More information about config files can be found on the :doc:`../cli/config` page.

 #. **Run the model**